Failure detection for transport processes on networks: Diffusion processes on network and transport systems

 \section{Diffusion processes on network and transport systems}

-We consider a weighted graph denoting by $w_{ij}\ge 0$ the weight of the link $j\to i$: if $w_{ij}$ is symmetric the graph is bidirectional.
+We consider a weighted graph denoting by $w_{ij}\ge 0$ the weight of the link $j\to i$: we recall that if $w_{ij}$ is symmetric the graph is bidirectional.
 The diffusion process is defined by the graph Laplacian matrix

 where $d_i$ is the weighted degree of node $i$.
 In matrix notation $L=D-A$, where $D$ is the diagonal degree matrix.
-Let $p_i\ge 0$ the state of the $i$-node (i.e. the density of the particles diffusing in the network), $w_{ij}p_j$ define the average flow through the link $j\to i$ and we have the master equation
+Let $p_i\ge 0$ the state of the $i$-node (i.e. the particle density at the node $i$ of the diffusion process at the time $t$), $w_{ij}p_j$ defines the average flow through the link $j\to i$ and we have the master equation

-where $s_i$ defines the node feature as a sink ($s_i<0$) or a source ($s_i>0$) and can be related to the transport demand.
-In the case of a symmetric matrix $L_{ij}$ eq. (\ref{eq:our model}) can be written in the form
+where $s_i$ defines the node feature as a sink ($s_i<0$) or a source ($s_i>0$) and the sink-source features define the transport demand in the network realized by the diffusion process.I n the sequel we assume $L_{ij}$ symmetric and eq. (\ref{eq:our model}) can be written in the form

-so that the total flow on a link is proportional to the concentration difference (\textit{Fick’s law}).
+so that the total flow on a link is proportional to the density difference (\textit{Fick’s law}).
 Throughout the text we will call the $s_i$ the \textit{demands} or \textit{loads} of the transport network.
 We remark that the diffusion dynamics (\ref{eq:our model}) is linear since the weights are constant, but nonlinear models can be considered by introducing dependence of the weights on the nodes states: e.g. $w_{ij}=w_{ij}(p_j)$ may describe the congestion effect on the link $j\to i$ that reduces the transport capacity when the density $p_j$ overcomes a threshold, according to the existence of a fundamental diagram for the traffic dynamics\cite{daganzo2008,gonzalez2023}.
 In such a case the linear model (\ref{eq:our model}) can approximate the dynamics near a stationary solution and the failure event corresponds to a sudden drop in transport capacity of a link.
-The existence of a stationary solution for the system (\ref{eq:our model}) requires a balance between source and sink nodes (assuming $s_i$ constant) so that the condition holds
+The existence of a stationary solution for the system (\ref{eq:our model}) requires a balance between sources and sinks (assuming $s_i$ constant), so that the condition holds

 For a connected graph the Laplacian character of the matrix $L_{ij}$ (i.e. $\sum_i L_{ij}=0$ and $L_{ij}\le 0$ if $i\ne j$) implies that the hyperplane $\sum_i p_i=0$ is an invariant space, and all the eigenvectors except the null one, belong to this hyperplane and have positive eigenvalues.
 The condition (\ref{eq:solvability condition}) implies that $\vec s$ belongs to the invariant hyperplane where $L$ is invertible.
 The generic solution of eq. (\ref{eq:our model}) reads